Prerequisites

 2. Click Next.

-1. On the Business view, select I don't want to connect a business portfolio yet.
-If you do have a business portfolio and want to connect it, select it.
+1. On the Business view, select I don't want to connect a business portfolio yet (or connect your existing business portfolio if available).

 2. Click Next.